ChristofferKarlsson/compute-engine-workshop/2-networks/README.md

 * Go to the ip of the instance in the browser.
 Can you reach it?
 If not, why?

-* SSH into the instance and try the nginx server there:
+* SSH into the instance and try the nginx server there
 ```
 curl localhost
 ```

 It seems like the server is running...
 What could be the problem?

-Identify the problem, fix it and try again on the external IP.
+* Identify the problem, fix it and try again on the external IP.

+Hint (click to expand): There is a certain tag for reaching the server on the HTTP port missing.

 Solution: Add the `http` tag to the server
 ```